ptrgags/mindless-stitchcraft/README.md

 Examples:

-This first one has a motif that repeats many times
+This first example has a motif that repeats many times:

 ```
 mindless-stitchcraft 10 "v--"